jonathanlermitage/intellij-extra-icons-plugin/themes/THEMES.md

 ### How-To

-Download a JSON Icon Pack, then go to Extra Icons settings, and hit <kbd>Import from file</kbd> button.
+Download a JSON Icon Pack (see Themes below), then go to Extra Icons settings, and hit <kbd>Import from file</kbd> button.

 ---